-Through sharing inspiration and wisdom, I hold space for people to develop the financial practices and clarity that lead to their best lives.
+Through sharing inspiration and wisdom, I hold space for people to develop the financial practices that lead to their clarity and best lives.
 I teach the perspective that self-love is of the highest order, and can be expressed through financial health.

-Supporting people around financial wellness and dispute resolution is a cherished part of my life.
+Supporting people around financial wellness is a cherished part of my life.
 Here are the elements that combined to teach and continuously inspire me to do this work.

 Dave Ramsey has a series of training programs that stem out of his Financial Peace University.
 I took the class once, led it once, and did an apprenticeship with one of the financial counselors that Dave trained to help people find their financial peace.

 I learned the first 2 modules of QuickBooks through a college course and then passed the exam to become a QuickBooks Certified User.

 I completed a year and a half of coursework at the CIIS Somatic Psychology program, which focused on body-centered psychotherapeutic methods.

 To date, I have completed three 7-day silent meditation retreats, and one 10-day retreat, through Spirit Rock meditation center.